parnopaeus/repository-handbook/Infrastructure-and-Interoperability.md

   * Make index of resources available to other discovery layers.
   * Consider the use of a handles to allow for stable URLs for resources.
 (Can assist in exit strategies should that become necessary.)

 **Extract, Transform, Load (ETL).** These processes coordinate lifecycle management and complex workflows where repositories and metadata stores are linked serially or recursively.
-For instance, metadata may be created in one system, but must be populated to another as the system of record (ex: Voyager migration to Archivespace) Likewise metadata from one system might be used to augment a second system. (ex: Scholars and Symplectic Elements).
+For instance, metadata may be created in one system, but must be populated to another as the system of record. (ex: Voyager migration to Archivespace) Likewise metadata from one system might be used to augment a second system (ex: Scholars and Symplectic Elements).
 ETL differs from migration in that it is periodic, and keeps live systems in synchrony.
 ETL processes can affect data and metadata alike; preservation systems often employ periodic, automated extracts of both data and metadata from live repository sites for preservation purposes.

 **Authentication/Authorization.** A repository often has the ability to authorize access based on user affiliation, or to grant/limit access by community affiliation.
 This can be accomplished by local accounts on the system, but it usually makes sense to integrate with other campus wide identity provisioning systems, especially if affiliations in that system can be re-purposed in the repository.
 Significant economies of scale in terms of administration support through this type of integration. ex: Shibboleth